ara7/Tab-BertGCN/README.md

 # Tab-BertGCN
 A multimodal GNN architecture (Tab-BertGCN) designed to enhance early prediction of postoperative delirium by jointly modeling unstructured clinical text and tabular clinical features.
-# Tab-BertGCN: Multimodal Graph Learning for Postoperative Delirium Prediction
+# Graph-Based Multimodal Learning with Transformers for Early Postoperative Delirium Prediction

 This repository contains the official PyTorch implementation of the **Tab-BertGCN** architecture, as described in our manuscript: *"Graph-Based Multimodal Learning with Transformers for Postoperative Delirium Prediction."*

-This model extends the BertGCN framework by integrating structured tabular patient data (demographics, comorbidities, and illness severity) with unstructured clinical notes using a heterogeneous graph structure.
+This model extends the BertGCN framework by integrating structured tabular patient data (such as demographics, comorbidities, and illness severity) with unstructured clinical notes using a heterogeneous graph structure.

 ## Acknowledgements and Code Lineage
 This project builds upon and significantly extends two excellent foundational repositories.
 We thank the original authors for open-sourcing their work: